xcession/xcession.github.io/_posts/2019-10-19-add-comments-notes-to-a-gameobject-in-unity.md

 ---
 layout: article
-title:  "Add Comments/Notes to a GameObject in Unity"
+title:  "Unity: Add Comments/Notes to a GameObject"
 date:   2019-10-19 16:35 +0700
 tags: unity gamedev
 ---

+## Adding Comments/Notes to a GameObject

 In order to add a note to a `gameObject` in Hierarchies window.

 - Create a script called "ThisIsComment".
 Remove everything from the script and copy the following code to it: